Adam Plutko: Cleveland Indians

 The Cleveland Indians selected Plutko in the 11th round of the 2013 Major League Baseball draft.
-He signed with the Indians, but did not pitch for their Minor League Baseball affiliates that year due to a stress fracture in his shoulder.
+He signed with the Indians but did not pitch for their Minor League Baseball affiliates that year due to a stress fracture in his shoulder.
 Plutko made his professional debut in 2014 with the Lake County Captains of the Class A Midwest League.
 In May, the Indians promoted Plutko to the Carolina Mudcats of the Class A-Advanced Carolina League.
 In 28 games started between the two teams he compiled a 7–10 record and 4.03 ERA.
 He began the 2015 season with the Lynchburg Hillcats of the Carolina League, and was promoted to the Akron RubberDucks of the Class AA Eastern League in May.
 Plutko posted a 13–7 record, a 2.39 ERA, and a 0.93 WHIP in 27 starts between the two clubs.

 The Indians invited Plutko to spring training in 2016.
-He began the 2016 season with Akron and was promoted to the Columbus Clippers of the Class AAA International League on June 16.
+He began the 2016 season with Akron and was promoted to the Columbus Clippers of the Triple-A International League on June 16.

 On September 20, 2016, the Indians purchased Plutko's contract from the Clippers and added him to their active roster.
 In 28 starts for Akron and Columbus prior to his call up, he pitched to a 9–8 record and 3.73 ERA.
 He made his major league debut on September 24 as a relief pitcher.

 Plutko spent all of 2017 with Columbus, going 7–12 with a 5.90 ERA in 24 games (22 starts).
 He began 2018 with Columbus, and was recalled on May 3 for one game.
 He was optioned back to Columbus the day after.
 He was recalled once again on May 23 to take over as the fifth starter for Cleveland after Josh Tomlin was moved to the bullpen.
 He was sent back to Columbus, and threw a no-hitter on June 2.
 He finished with a record of 4–5 in 17 games (12 starts).
 The following season, Plutko was 7–5 in 109 1/3 innings.

 Before the 2020 season, Plutko was moved to the bullpen.
 He got a spot start in the second game of a doubleheader against the White Sox, where he went six innings and struck out four while allowing two runs.

 With the 2020 Cleveland Indians, Plutko appeared in 10 games, compiling a 2–2 record with 4.88 ERA and 15 strikeouts in 27 2/3 innings pitched.

 Baltimore Orioles

-On March 27, 2021, Plutko was traded to the Baltimore Orioles in exchange for cash considerations.
+On March 27, 2021, Plutko was traded to the Baltimore Orioles for cash.
 In 38 games for Baltimore, Plutko posted a 6.71 ERA with 44 strikeouts.
-On August 15, 2021, Plutko was designated for assignment by the Orioles.
+On August 15, Plutko was designated for assignment by the Orioles.
 On August 19, Plutko cleared waivers and was assigned outright to the Triple-A Norfolk Tides.
 On October 4, Plutko elected free agency.